-As you descend the metal staircase into Ape Cave, prepare to enter a world of darkness.
+Descend the metal staircase into Ape Cave and enter a world of darkness.
 The lower stretch of the cave takes about an hour to explore.
 In this area you will see a formation called “the meatball,” where a round block of lava fell from the ceiling into flowing lava and was carried to an narrower section where it became wedged.

 To get to the trailhead: From Interstate 5, 140 miles south of Seattle and 25 miles north of Portland, take exit 21 on to Route 503 East toward Cougar.
 After 35 miles, turn left on Forest Service Road 83 and drive two miles north to Forest Service Road 8303.
 Turn left again and drive 0.9 miles to the trailhead parking area on the right after the Trail of Two Forests.